Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Despejar una variable)
 **Isolate a variable**: using properties of equality, to make a variable stand alone in one side of an equation, e.g. $4 + y/2 = x + 1 \Rightarrow y = 2x - 6$, here the variable $y$ is isolated.

+(Solucionar ecuaciones)
+**Solve equations**: Solving an equation commonly means isolating a variable to find its value.

+The addition property of equality is used to solve equations when there is a negative term which subtracts from the variable, then said term is added to both sides of the equality, helping in isolating the variable.

+The subtraction property of equality is used to solve equations when there is a positive term added to the variable, then said term is subtracted from both sides of the equality, helping in isolating the variable.

+The multiplication property of equality is used to solve equations when there is a number dividing the variable, then said number is multiplied to both sided of the equality, helping in isolating the variable.

+The division property of equality is used to solve equations when there is a factor multiplying the variable, then both sides of the equality are divided by said factor, helping in isolating the variable.

 (Propiedad aditiva de la igualdad)
 **Addition property of equality**: adding a number to both sides of an equality preserves the equality.
 Given $a = b$, then $a + c = b + c$.